2018–19 Hong Kong Senior Shield

-The 2018–19 Hong Kong Senior Challenge Shield was the 117th edition of the Hong Kong Senior Shield.
+The 2018–19 Hong Kong Senior Shield was the 117th edition of the Hong Kong Senior Shield.
 10 teams entered this edition, with two games being played in First Round before the Quarter-final stage.
 The competition was only open to teams that played in the 2018–19 Hong Kong Premier League.

 The champions received HK$150,000 in prize money while the runners up received HK$50,000.
 The MVP of the final received a HK$10,000 bonus.